sumad200/DPDzero_Task/README.md

 ## Getting Started

-To set up the project locally, follow these simple example steps.
+To set up the project locally, follow these simple steps.

 ### Prerequisites